-- use trunk-based development: developers create short lived branches (with less than 1 day's work) that are merged back to master
+- use trunk-based development: developers create short-lived branches (with less than 1 day's work) that are merged back to main

 - use continuous integration: tests, linting and other checks are run on feature branches and are only merged to master if all succeed

-- have test automation that is reliable: failing tests indicate real problems, no failures means the software is working correctly.
-Those tests are written by the developers (i.e. not by a separate QA team of company)
+- have test automation that is reliable: failing tests indicate real problems, and no failures means the software is working correctly.
+Those tests are written by the developers (i.e. not by a separate QA team or company)

 - have little or no deployment pain: engineers and technical staff don't have any fear or anxiety when they push code to production.
 "We found that where code deployments are most painful, you’ll find the poorest software delivery performance, organizational performance, and culture."

-- work in small batches, i.e. new features a split up into smaller ones that are taken to the customer as quickly a possible to get their feedback as early as possible
+- work in small batches, i.e. new features a split up into smaller ones that are taken to the customer as quickly as possible to get their feedback as early as possible

 - deploy changes to production during normal business hours.
 If that's not possible then this is "a sign of architectural problems that should be addressed."